Nexstar Media Group: 1996–2010: Formation

-Nexstar Media Group was founded as Nexstar Broadcasting Group on June 17, 1996, initially backed by ABRY Partners.
+Nexstar Media Group was formed as Nexstar Broadcasting Group on June 17, 1996, initially backed by ABRY Partners.
 The first television station bought by Nexstar was WYOU in Scranton, Pennsylvania.
 Nexstar bought WYOU from Diversified Communications.
 The sale was completed on September 28 of that year.
-Nexstar promptly fired two beloved anchors and laid off several long-term staff members.
+Nexstar promptly fired two anchors and laid off several long-term staff members.
 Nexstar founder Perry Sook said that WYOU would be Nexstar's flagship station, keeping an office off the newsroom for years.
 In 1998, Nexstar purchased WBRE-TV in Wilkes-Barre, Pennsylvania.
 Because this was in the same market as WYOU, WYOU was 'sold' to Mission Broadcasting.
 This began the first-ever 'shared-services' agreement between stations.
-WYOU's sales staff was kept in Scranton while the production and news operations were moved to WBRE's offices in Wilkes-Barre.
-WYOU's staff who were not laid off were fired by Nexstar, hired by Mission, and eventually rehired by Nexstar.
+WYOU's sales staff was kept in Scranton, while the production and news operations were moved to WBRE's offices in Wilkes-Barre.
+WYOU staff who were not laid off were fired by Nexstar, hired by Mission, and eventually rehired by Nexstar.
 Mission Broadcasting then paid Nexstar to operate and control the production and news-gathering operations while Mission kept the sales and management team.

-In 1997, Nexstar acquired WJET-TV in Erie, Pennsylvania from Jet Broadcasting, for which it paid $18.5 million.
+In 1997, Nexstar acquired WJET-TV in Erie, Pennsylvania, from Jet Broadcasting, for which it paid $18.5 million.
 On January 12, 1998, Nexstar acquired three stations owned by the U.S. Broadcast Group, including KFDX-TV, KBTV-TV, and KSNF, for $64.3 million.
-In 1999, Nexstar bought out WROC-TV in Rochester, New York from Smith Broadcasting.

-In 2003, Nexstar acquired Quorum Broadcasting (owner of 10 television stations).
-Also that year, it purchased KARK-TV and WDHN-TV from Morris Multimedia.
+In 1999, Nexstar bought out WROC-TV in Rochester, New York, from Smith Broadcasting.
+In 2003, Nexstar acquired Quorum Broadcasting, owner of ten television stations.
+Also that year, it went public on the NASDAQ, and purchased KARK-TV and WDHN-TV from Morris Multimedia.
 In 2006, Nexstar bought out WTAJ-TV and the licensee rights of WLYH-TV from SJL Broadcasting for $56 million.

 On March 20, 2009, Nexstar operated television stations that were owned by Four Points Media Group through an outsourcing agreement.
-However, on September 8, 2011, Sinclair Broadcast Group announced its intent of purchasing the Four Points stations outright and took over the MSA for the stations that October upon Federal Trade Commission (FTC) approval of the deal (the Federal Communications Commission (FCC) gave final approval of the group deal on December 21, and the Sinclair purchase of the Four Points stations was completed on January 1, 2012).
+However, on September 8, 2011, Sinclair Broadcast Group announced its intent to purchase the Four Points stations outright and took over the MSA for the stations that October upon Federal Trade Commission (FTC) approval of the deal.
+The Federal Communications Commission (FCC) gave final approval of the group deal on December 21, and the Sinclair purchase of the Four Points stations was completed on January 1, 2012.